Feyerabend/ABC80/BEFORE.md

 Then something happend.
 The control of the sole customer and the product was transferred to Datasaab.[^datasaab] Datasaab cancelled the project in 1978/1979, and that was the end of that.
-A total of hundred Seeven-S were produced.
+A total of hundred Seven-S were produced.

 Ignoring interesting futher politics here involving larger companies and competition, the ideas and solutions from Seven-S